Desktop clients

 Structured inputs might be disabled even if a desktop client is currently active.
 The most common reason is that the type of structured input is not supported by the selected client.
 For example, structured mesh inputs cannot be imported from Adobe Illustrator, since meshes do not exist there.

-Step 4: Bake output objects to the active client
+Bake output objects to the active client

 In a symmetrical way that objects can be used as inputs for the online model, structured outputs defined in the Grasshopper definition are turned into UI elements that allow baking those outputs into the active client.